atav928/prisma-access-sase/README.md

 * Names longer than 31 characters will just fail this is a limitation need to put in a verification on all names to confirm to standards
 * BGP doesn't seem to work, but this looks more like a Prisma Access side issue; need to find out from Palo
+* Configuration Management Bugs:
+  * get configuration by version doesn't work as it still only pulls the list of configurations.
+This seems like an api issue with Palo Alto
+  * No configuration changes are shown and no way to check diff remotely using config management.
+Again issue with the way the Pan API's are implemented.
+  * Configuration doesn't allow you to pull to even see if there are changes nor does it show the staged congfig changes that are being pushed.
+Therefore you cannot determine what folders to push to.
+Another API limitation
+  * When pushing configuration the job that gets returned is the parent job id and will return a pass if any job passes, but does not report the individual failures.
+This is a limitation with the SASE API which needs to evaluate all sub jobs.
+  * Error messages are difficult toget as summary of job does not provide error.
+  * Load configuration or previous configuration continues to get access deny error.
+Which requires super user permissions.
+    * No way to restore, just push an old configuration.
+    * Even with full permission Loading any configuration continually reports success, but message always reads: "Config loaded from <config_id>.
+Migration of old configuration was not successful.
+Some features may not work as expected and/or parts of configuration may have been lost." leading to nothing actually being done.
+  * No way to get Configuration Status or Last Good Config easily
+  * issues with how IKE api calls are made.
+When done according to documenation it does not work; I copied a duplicate configuration that should not work, but actually works.
+Compared original to new code and difference is location of key,value pairs plus duplicate keys, which goes against a proper dictionary creation and could possibly cause issues.

 ### Future Features